 Chiron: Thou hast undone our mother.

-- Just Deserts: Titus does this to Chiron and Demetrius.
+- Just Desserts: Titus does this to Chiron and Demetrius.

 - Life-or-Limb Decision: Titus has to choose between his hand and his sons.
 He cuts off his hand only to have his sons killed anyway.